tensorflow/tensorflow/g3doc/ConversionToLLVMDialect.md

 if they contain dynamic sizes.
 In the latter case, the first element of the structure is a pointer to the converted (using these rules) memref element type, followed by as many elements as the memref has dynamic sizes.
 The type of each of these size arguments will be the LLVM type that results from converting the MLIR `index` type.
+Zero-dimensional memrefs are treated as pointers to the elemental type.

 Examples: